 My tutorial asks students to draw the crown first, so they can skip the part that often stumbles them up the most, namely making a large oval.
 Round shapes are some of the trickiest to master when starting out, so I know only too well how many can get frustrated with this starting point.
+That’s why I also include a page with just the outline of a crown already in place.
+It’s another option for those that know their students might need a reference point to get started.

 Time needed: 30 minutes.